-Most schools running the TY programme timetable in some work on careers.
+Most schools running the TY programme allocate some time to careers.

-One of the most valuable career activities is doing a Work Experience - it's an excellent opportunity to find out what its like to work in the real world, and decide whether you like (or hate) it!
+One of the most valuable career activities is doing Work Experience - it's an excellent opportunity to find out what it's like to work in the real world, and decide whether you like (or hate) it!

 Other popular activities include Career Projects, running a Mini Enterprise, completing a Career Investigation and going to a Careers Fair.

 Each school organises their own unique TY programme and we encourage you to make the most of the time available.

 A great place to start your exploration of careers is to browse through our pages on Career Sectors.
 Career Sectors are like families of jobs that relate to a particular activity - like medicine or construction.
 Knowing a bit about the sector you are interested in can help you to narrow down your focus to a particular type of career.